Ukrainian cities shelled, including one near nuclear plant

 KYIV, Ukraine (AP) — Powerful explosions rattled the southern Ukrainian city of Mykolaiv on Thursday and a city close to the country’s biggest nuclear power plant sustained a barrage of shelling amid Russian attacks in several regions, Ukraine’s presidential office said.

-At least four civilians were killed and 10 more wounded over the past 24 hours, with nine Ukrainian regions coming under fire, the office said in its daily update.
+At least four civilians were killed and 10 more wounded in 24 hours, with nine Ukrainian regions coming under fire, the office said in its daily update.

+The separatist-held eastern city of Donetsk also came under shelling, with Russian-backed local authorities saying that five civilians were killed and six others wounded.

-Two districts of Mykolaiv, which has been targeted frequently in recent weeks, were shelled.
+Kyiv said that two districts of Mykolaiv, which has been targeted frequently in recent weeks, were shelled.

 Russian forces reportedly fired 60 rockets at Nikopol, in the central Dnipropetrovsk region.
 Some 50 residential buildings were damaged in the city of 107,000 and some projectiles hit power lines, leaving city residents without electricity, according to Ukrainian authorities.